 To the weaker students, the school provides the facility to study, with the possibility of extra tuition (at the semi-boarding).
 And to the exceptionally gifted, the school challenges them to out do their own abilities by answering scholarship exams in science and math.

 St. Dominic Savio School has an Open School for dropouts with a set of its own teachers in three categorized departments, one library/media specialist and an entire center equipped for counseling (“PRAFULATA”).

 Sports too form an integral part of our system of education.
 Though winning tournaments is a bonus, it is not the aim.
 The aim is to give the kids the value that consistency and hard work pays.

 The community and parents have grown accustomed to the individual and specialized approach to learning and desire to see this continue at St. Dominic Savio.

-No student will take tuition from the class teacher.
-Tuition from any other teacher has to be sanctioned as a help required because the child weak and needs assistance.
+- No student will take tuition from the class teacher.
+Tuition from any other teacher has to be sanctioned as a help required because the child is weak and needs assistance.